twbs/bootstrap/site/content/docs/4.3/layout/grid.md

 - Containers provide a means to center and horizontally pad your site's contents.
 Use `.container` for a responsive pixel width or `.container-fluid` for `width: 100%` across all viewport and device sizes.
 - Rows are wrappers for columns.
 Each column has horizontal `padding` (called a gutter) for controlling the space between them.
 This `padding` is then counteracted on the rows with negative margins.
 This way, all the content in your columns is visually aligned down the left side.
 - In a grid layout, content must be placed within columns and only columns may be immediate children of rows.
 - Thanks to flexbox, grid columns without a specified `width` will automatically layout as equal width columns.
-For example, four instances of `.col-sm` will each automatically be 25% wide from the small breakpoint and up.
+For example, four instances of `.col-sm` will each automatically be 25% wide from the small breakpoint and above.
 See the [auto-layout columns](#auto-layout-columns) section for more examples.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So, if you want three equal-width columns across, you can use `.col-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
 - Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.no-gutters` on the `.row`.